 Cons:

-2024 Tip: Add a small basement to house your crafting stations and make room for NPCs who will arrive early in the game.
+2025 Tip: Add a small basement to fit crafting stations and create early housing for NPCs.

 2. Underground Hideaway